 - Mental anguish

-Experienced Representation for Your Underwater Welding Accident
+Hire an Experienced Underwater Welding Accident Lawyer Today

 At The Krist Law Firm, P.C., our attorneys have years of experience helping workers recover compensation following a variety of maritime accidents.
 We are prepared to review the law surrounding your case, including whether any specific federal acts apply to your situation.
 We will aggressively fight for your right to compensation.